 Spawning Run Electrofishing Study.
 An exploratory study was initiated by DMF in 2016 to monitor the presence and abundance of American shad in two coastal river systems in Massachusetts.
 The South River and Indianhead River historically supported viable recreational fisheries for shad, however no recent data on catch or harvest of shad exist for either of these systems.
-Between 11 and 15 electrofishing trips were made to the two rivers in 2016 and 2017.
-Total length, sex and scales for aging were sampled from each shad (Table 3).
+Between 12 and 21 electrofishing trips were made each spring during the shad spawning run to the two rivers between 2016 and 2023.
+Total length, sex and scales for aging were sampled from each shad.
+Fishing effort, mean total length, mean age for each sex as well as estimates of mortality and survivorship are summarized in Table 3.

-Indices of abundance (catch-per-unit-effort) for each river system were calculated to examine trends over the course of the spawning run.
+Indices of abundance (catch-per-unit-effort, CPUE) for each river system were calculated to examine trends over the course of the spawning run.
+Annual geometric mean CPUE scores were calculated for each river and are listed in Table 3 and Figure 4.
 Additional analyses of gear efficiency including capture efficiency and capture probability as well as determining minimum sample sizes were conducted to assist the goals of developing standardized sampling protocols and long-term indices of population demographics.

 Table 3.
-Population demographic information of American Shad from the (A) South and (B) Indianhead Rivers (2016 - 2017).
+Effort and population demographic information of American Shad from the (A) South and (B) Indianhead Rivers (2016 - 2023).